NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 > 2) Whether or not fallback catalog zones can be found for a member

-> 3) Whether or not a catalog zone consumer can maintain state
+> 3) Whether or not a catalog consumer can maintain state